Pseudomonas aeruginosa: Nomenclature

-The names pyocyanin and pyoverdine are from the Greek, with pyo-, meaning "pus", cyanin, meaning "blue", and verdine, meaning "green".
-Hence, the term "pyocyanic bacteria" refers specifically to the "blue pus" characteristic of a P. aeruginosa infection.
-Pyoverdine in the absence of pyocyanin is a fluorescent-yellow color.

 Biology

 Genome

 The genome of Pseudomonas aeruginosa consists of a relatively large circular chromosome (5.5–6.8 Mb) that carries between 5,500 and 6,000 open reading frames, and sometimes plasmids of various sizes depending on the strain.
 Comparison of 389 genomes from different P. aeruginosa strains showed that just 17.5% is shared.
 This part of the genome is the P. aeruginosa core genome.

 A comparative genomic study (in 2020) analyzed 494 complete genomes from the Pseudomonas genus, of which 189 were P. aeruginosa strains.
 The study observed that their protein count and GC content ranged between 5500 and 7352 (average: 6192) and between 65.6 and 66.9% (average: 66.1%), respectively.
 This comparative analysis further identified 1811 aeruginosa-core proteins, which accounts for more than 30% of the proteome.
 The higher percentage of aeruginosa-core proteins in this latter analysis could partly be attributed to the use of complete genomes.
 Although P. aeruginosa is a very well-defined monophyletic species, phylogenomically and in terms of ANIm values, it is surprisingly diverse in terms of protein content, thus revealing a very dynamic accessory proteome, in accordance with several analyses.
 It appears that, on average, industrial strains have the largest genomes, followed by environmental strains, and then clinical isolates.
 The same comparative study (494 Pseudomonas strains, of which 189 are P. aeruginosa) identified that 41 of the 1811 P. aeruginosa core proteins were present only in this species and not in any other member of the genus, with 26 (of the 41) being annotated as hypothetical.
 Furthermore, another 19 orthologous protein groups are present in at least 188/189 P. aeruginosa strains and absent in all the other strains of the genus.